What Is a Podcast Network?

 - Branding your podcast as one of a larger group of related shows

-- Joining a team of like-minded podcast professionals to widen your podcast range
+- Joining a team of like-minded podcast professionals

 So, is it worth it?
 Does the strength-in-numbers theory actually pan out for most podcasters?
 As with most everything in life, what you get out of your podcast network depends to a large extent on the efforts that you put into it.
 Joining a podcast network doesn’t magically add zeros to your bank account, but many podcasters have found success when they invest their time and efforts into their networks.